 Kaohsiung (高雄) lies on Taiwan’s southwest coast and is the second largest city on the island, after Taipei.
-Not only is Kaohsiung home to an amazing harbor, great beaches, and mouth-watering seafood, but there’s also plenty to do and see, Kaohsiung is the perfect add-on to your Taiwan itinerary.
-And, if you are like me, you’ll love all the colorful places to visit in Kaohsiung.
+It’s home to the biggest harbor in Taiwan, great beaches, loads of hipster cafes and a booming art scene.
+With plenty to do and see, Kaohsiung is the perfect add-on to your Taiwan itinerary.
+And, if you are like me, you’ll love all the colorful places in the city!

 In a rush?
 Pin these Places to visit in Kaoshiung for later.